 Two women stand on either side of the couple.
 From the left, a young woman dressed in white comes towards us, bright and happy.
 On the right stands a woman dressed in black, rigid and serious.

-When Munch painted Dance of Life in 1899 he was inspired by Symbolism and used colors symbolically to express different feelings: red for love, passion, and pain; white for youth, innocence, and joy; and black for loneliness, sorrow, and death.
+When Munch painted Dance of Life in 1899, he was influenced by Symbolism and used color to communicate emotions.
+Red suggests love, passion, and pain, white stands for youth, innocence, and joy, while black conveys feelings of loneliness, sadness, and death.

 9. Otto Dix, Portrait of the Journalist Sylvia von Harden